 Individual student photos are taken by the school photographer.
 Students and parents will be notified of the scheduled day for those photos to be taken.
 A make-up/retake date will be given as well.
 These photos will be available for purchase.
-In the elementary buildings class pictures will be taken in the spring.
 Students and parents will be provided information to order school yearbooks.